 I haven’t written for a while but that has been a function of too much work, too little sleep, and catching the flu on top of it all…not lack of travel.
 Since Moscow, I’ve spent my last four weekends in Cannes (France) for an office outing (via 14 hours of travel starting in Helsinki, stopping over in Stockholm to pick up our Swedish colleagues, changing route and landing in Genova, Italy, and then taking a bus for three hours to Cannes courtesy of the French air traffic controllers strike – ugh), Zurich and Bern (Switzerland), Berlin, and Paris.
 It’s been a travel whirlwind and I have to admit that I am getting tired!
 Not tired of it - just tired!
 (I told this to a friend of mine here and she said, "So you actually are human after all!"
 I didn't think much of it until another friend said the exact same thing that same week - yikes!
 Happy to know I make such a good first impression!)

 As expected, Cannes was gorgeous and had it not been for the travel nightmare to get there, was a great trip.
 It always amazes me to see how big Hollywood is outside the US and, of course, Cannes is even more movie star crazed given the famous annual film festival and the subsequent and enduring association with Hollywood’s most glamorous and celebrated actors.
-I can understand getting excited about seeing a celebrity but in Cannes tourists were crawling all over one another to take a picture of an empty red carpet.
-That takes it to a new level!
+I can understand getting excited about seeing a celebrity but in Cannes tourists were crawling all over one another to take a picture of an

 I flew to Zurich on a whim after many months of wanting to go to Switzerland (one of the few western European countries which I had never been to before) and the opportunity finally presented itself so I jumped on a plane.
 I stayed in Zurich but had heard wonderful things about the smaller capital city of Bern so took the train there for a day.
 Bern is all it is cracked up to be with a quaint and lovely old town, a hilltop rose garden, and it’s inspiration in cages on the banks of the river for all to see. ..?!
 “Bern” means “bear” and they may have taken this a little too far with the bears-only “zoo” just outside the old town.
 For a girl from just outside of Yellowstone, and even closer to “Bear World” (yes, it really does exist!), this was a little too much commercial USA creeping into old Europe.
 Otherwise, Bern was beautiful and I had a great day exploring the cobblestone streets, climbing church towers, visiting the famous rose garden overlooking the city, and drinking wine outside of Einstein’s home.